Pumpkin Swirl Cheesecake

 It uses cornstarch in place of the eggs, but it’s not a direct sub.
 For example, you can’t use a tablespoon of cornstarch for each egg.

-I made other adjustments to the recipe to get the perfect texture and to get it to hold together properly.
+I made additional adjustments to the recipe to achieve the perfect texture and ensure it held together properly.
 So, it’s not something you’d want to try in today’s recipe.

 Can I make it dairy-free or vegan?